Notholithocarpus: Description

 It can reach 40 m tall in the California Coast Ranges, though 15–25 m is more usual, and can have a trunk diameter of 60–190 cm.
 The bark is fissured, and ranges from gray to brown.
+The tree's average age appears to be 180 years, although some estimates reach as high as 300 to 400 years old.

-The leaves are alternate, 8–13 cm, with toothed margins and a hard, leathery texture, and persist for three to four years.
-At first they are covered in dense orange-brown scurfy hairs on both sides, but those on the upper surface soon wear off; those on the under surface persist longer but eventually wear off too.
+The leaves are alternate, 8–13 cm, with toothed margins and a hard, leathery texture.
+At first they are covered in dense orange-brown scurfy hairs on both sides, which wear off over time, more slowly on the underside of the leaf.
+The leaves will persist for three to four years.

+Flowers are unisexual, as is typical for members of the Beech Family (Fagaceae).
+The tree can flower during any season except winter, but typically blossoms appear in June, July, or August with coastal and low-elevation trees blooming the earliest.
+The small, solitary female flowers aggregate as the base of the erect male catkin, each subtended by a small bract.
+The flowers are wind or insect pollinated.

 The seed is an acorn 2-3.5 cm long and 2 cm in diameter, very similar to an oak acorn, but with a very hard, woody nut shell more like a hazel nut.
 The nut sits in a cup during its 18-month maturation; the outside surface of the cup is rough with short spines.
 The nuts are produced in clusters of a few together on a single stem.
+Tanoak acorns have distinguishing caps that are hairy, rather than scaly.

 Currently, the largest known tanoak specimen is on private timberland near the town of Ophir, Oregon.
 It has a circumference of 26 ft, is about 2.51 m in diameter at breast height, and is 121 ft tall with an average crown spread of 56 ft.

 Notholithocarpus densiflorus var. echinoides

-Members of populations in interior California (in the northern Sierra Nevada) and the Klamath Mountains into southwest Oregon are smaller, rarely exceeding 3 m in height and often shrubby, with smaller leaves, 4–7 cm long; these are separated as "dwarf tanoak", Notholithocarpus densiflorus var. echinoides.
+Members of populations in interior California (in the northern Sierra Nevada) and the Klamath Mountains in southwest Oregon are smaller, rarely exceeding 3 m in height and often shrubby, with smaller leaves, 4–7 cm long; these are separated as "dwarf tanoak", Notholithocarpus densiflorus var. echinoides.
 The variety intergrades with the type in northwest California and southwest Oregon.
 Tanoak grows as a shrub on serpentine soils.
+This mutant is used in horticulture, due in part to its rarity.

+Similar species

+Chrysolepis chrysophylla is similar, but the leaves are scaly underneath and the fruits are spiny.